Offering Autonomy, Flexibility and Support

 What kind of training do you offer?
 We provide monthly three-hour training workshops focusing on contemporary approaches to the therapeutic process, trends in trauma, neurobiology and attachment, psychotherapy with couples and marginalized persons as well as other clinical and practice support topics of interest to our community.
 An annual workshop on the licensure preparation process will also be offered in 2017.
 Facilitated by a variety of senior or master clinicians, our trainings are intended both for clinical enrichment and skills development.
 In addition to training, we offer 1:1 coaching on clinical program development for interns wishing to sponsor groups, workshops or peer trainings.
 We also offer an extensive library of clinical articles, access to a referral directory, plus a variety of clinical tools, such as assessments and forms, to all our interns.
 In 2017/2018, our second Sunday training days also include a marketing support group and clinical study group on the work of author and master clinician, Nancy McWilliams.

 How is your internship and agency holistic?
 As an agency, we are committed to offering programs and services that integrate somatic, transpersonal, humanistic, psychodynamic and contemporary psychoanalytic approaches to the practice of psychotherapy.
-Many of our supervisors and interns work eclectically, bridging across modalities, some focusing on social justice as a particular interest.
+Many of our supervisors and Associates work eclectically, bridging across modalities, some focusing on social justice as a particular interest.
 Whether informed by these focuses or others, we are joined in an important commitment to providing ethical, respectful care to both our interns and clients.

 “I think Grateful Heart is unique in that it really supports interns in developing in a way that they choose.
 There are lots of opportunities for autonomy, growth and support, but minimal blanket requirements.”